-Puppy Trainer F.A.Q.
+Puppy Raiser F.A.Q.

-1. What Is a Puppy Trainer?
+1. What Is a Puppy Raiser?

 4. How Much Time Daily Do I Have To Spend With My Puppy In Training?